It’s a remarkable story of courage, foresight and extraordinary lives…

 The Jewish Historical Society of Michigan (JHSM) was founded in 1959 to preserve and commemorate our past for future generations.
 The only volunteer organization dedicated exclusively to this purpose, the Society has amassed a storehouse of information about the events, traditions and lives of Jewish people throughout the state.
 Over the years, the JHSM has documented hundreds of Jewish contributions to the arts, science, politics, business, education and social services.

-How does the JHS of Michigan tell our story?
+How does JHSM tell our story?

 Throughout the year, JHSM presents docent-led tours of historic Jewish Detroit and Southeast Michigan and hosts various events, lectures, discussions and film viewings.
 JHSM publishes Michigan Jewish History, an annual journal, and maintains the Jewish Yearbook Collection, the largest collection of yearbooks from Michigan high schools and colleges in which there was and/or is a Jewish presence.
 In addition, JHSM also helps identify and preserve data on Michigan’s Jewish communities and landmarks, and works with the Michigan Historical Commission to identify, erect and maintain historic markers.